swiftsocket/SwiftSocket/README.md

 # a simple socket library for apple swift lang
-# uaage
+# useage
 > drag ysocket.c and ysocket.swift to your project
 > just use apis in YSocket class